Karl-Haupt/Karl-Haupt/README.md

 ## 🌱 I'm currently learning <br/>
     - C# (ASP.net)
-    - Data Structures and Algorthims
+    - Data structures and algorithm

 ## ⚡ Fun fact:
     - Once you get to know me, I have a tremendously funny humour